Singgoli/FabricTrainingResource/README.md

 - Guides
 - Instructions

-You can access the training guides & instructions in Material folder.
+You can access the training guides & instructions in Material folder.<br>
 Data folder holds data source files used in the module.